This post may contain affiliate links. Please see my disclosure policy for details.

 Eravikulam National Park is one of the highlights of any visit to Kerala.

-Elevated on a mountainous plateau, you will get to see some of the best views that Gods Own Country has to offer and the chance to spot an endangered Nilgiri Tahr Deer.
+Elevated on a mountainous plateau, you will get to see some of the best views that God’s Own Country has to offer and the chance to spot an endangered Nilgiri Tahr Deer.

-Now, if you think that there is no chance in seeing one and it’s a waste of money.
+Now, if you think that there is no chance of seeing one and it’s a waste of money.
 I’m living proof that you can actually get a glimpse of the deer while you’re here and I have the photos to prove it too!

-But, if you’re still on fence and not sure what to expect.
+But, if you’re still on the fence and not sure what to expect.
 This post will give you everything you need to know before your visit.

-Here’s some essential tips for Eravikulam National Park in Munnar!
+Here are some essential tips for Eravikulam National Park in Munnar!